JonLevy/tryton_introduction/doc/source/trytondconcepts.rst

 call Transaction() whenever referencing it, other than at import.

-Each Transaction has a ``context`` dictionary that persists throughout the transaction can can be used to store information for use in distant parts of the codebase (although this is somewhat of a hack and overuse will lead to maintenance difficulties):
+Each Transaction has a ``context`` dictionary that persists throughout the transaction and can be used to store information for use in distant parts of the codebase (although this is somewhat of a hack and overuse will lead to maintenance difficulties):